Navin-2305-dev/portfolio/README.md

-# 💼 Navin B – Portfolio Video
+# 💼 Navin B – Portfolio

 Welcome to my professional portfolio repository!
 This repository containsmy Portfolio that highlights my skills, projects, achievements, and the technologies I’ve worked with.